LivelyKernel/lively4-seminars/RP2019/p3-static-analysis/index.md

 ## Usage (currently only in CodeMirror Playground)

 ### See trigger of an Active Expression
- * click on Active Expression
+ * Click on Active Expression
  * Hit `Alt-a`
- * all occurences that trigger the Active Expression are highlighted in orange
+ * All occurences that trigger the Active Expression are highlighted in orange
 ### See Active Expression triggered by a line of code
  * Number of Active Expressions triggered is shown in the extra gutter
- * Click on the number to see all Active Expressions
+ * Click on the number to see all Active Expressions triggered

 ## Features and Limitations

  ### Supported:
  * Any state(Variables) or calls(Callexpressions) that comes from higher scopes (dependencies)
  * Objects
- * Members (Membercalls)
+ * Member (Membercalls)
  * Any depth of circularity
+ * `This` - not explicitly supported but the current architecture is able to treat it as a normal Object

  ### NOT Supported
- * This - not explicitly supported but the current architecture is able to treat it as a normal Object
  * Computed Properties - static analysis cannot determine these before runtime
  * `delete` - the switch from some value to undefined is not found
- * circular call constructs, where a single Function is part of 2 or more circles (can be changed via `visited` and `returnVisited`).
+ * Circular call constructs, where a single Function is part of 2 or more circles (can be changed via `visited` and `returnVisited`).
- * irrelevant dependencies e.g. `aexpr(()=> {x + x; return y;})` `x` will be detected
+ * Irrelevant dependencies e.g. `aexpr(()=> {x + x; return y;})` `x` will be detected
- * execution order
+ * Execution order
- * leave the file scope
+ * Leave the file scope
- * some not yet implemented expressions
+ * Some not yet implemented expressions

 ## How does it work?
 The process is split into two steps - enrichment and collect step

 ### Enrichment see [Dependencygraph]>>enrich
-This is a preprocessing step, that is done once for the entire AST, It adds important and necessary information to the AST nodes by traversing the AST multiple times.
+This is a preprocessing step that is done once for the entire AST.
+It adds important and necessary information to the AST nodes by traversing the AST multiple times.
 These information are:
 * bindings for every Identifier (to collect constantViolations)
 * objects/leakingBindings for every Scope (to resolve the dependencies later on)